ferater/E-Commerce-Hero/README.md

 cd E-Commerce-Hero
 ```
 ```
-open index.html with any browser
+open index.html with any server
 ```